top of page

 ReFab St. Louis "promotes the collective and creative re-use of our built environment.
 This mission is sustained by deconstructing buildings otherwise slated for demolition, retraining community members for careers in green industry, and refabricating building materials."

 St. Louis Teachers’ Recycle Center, Inc. is a nonprofit organization dedicated to keeping creative materials and reusable resources out of landfills and putting them in the hands of children, teachers, artists and others for creative and intellectual development.
-Based in Chesterfield, MO.
+Based in Ballwin, MO.

 ReCycling Unusual Items